SansGuidon/bookmarks/README.md

 > Everyone would have saved so much time, if only we communicated first and wrote code only after.
 * [Andy Johns](https://andyjohns.co/why-standups-are-useless-and-how-to-run-great-product-team-meetings/) - (2019) Why Standups are Useless and How to Run Great Product Team Meetings
 * [World Clock Meeting Planner](https://www.timeanddate.com/worldclock/meeting.html) - Need to make a call to someone far away or arrange a web or video conference across different time zones?
 Find the best time across time zones with this Meeting Planner.
+* [MyMeetingTime](https://mymeetingtime.com/) - Find the best time to talk to people located in other time zones
 * [Mike Crittenden](https://critter.blog/2021/01/05/dont-bring-problems-bring-solutions-is-bull-crap/) - (2021) “Don’t bring problems, bring solutions” is bull crap
 * [Cantlin Ashrowan](https://cantl.in/blog/2020/12/11/coherent-and-complex.html) - (2020) Coherent and complex
 > - Collaboration, it turns out, gets harder in proportion to two things: the level of coherence you demand from the output, and the complexity of the processes that create it.